Financial support for businesses

 Financial measures to support businesses through the economic uncertainty caused by the Coronavirus (COVID-19) include:

 - South Cambridgeshire District Council have launched the Growth Fund grant scheme for local businesses looking for support to grow in size and scope.
+This is funded through the Government's Additional Restrictions Grant.

 - A Coronavirus Job Retention Scheme where businesses may be able to claim for some employees' wages if they have been put on furlough or flexible furlough because of Coronavirus.